-The project will contribute to the achievement of the amended Phase II of the programme "Ending violence against women and girls in the Western Balkans and Turkey: Implementing norms, changing minds" (01 February 2020 - 31 July 2023).
-The
+The project will contribute to the achievement of the amended Phase II of the programme "Ending violence against women and girls in the Western Balkans and Turkey: Implementing norms, changing minds" (01 February 2020 - 31 December 2023).
+More specifically, the project under this proposal contributes to the Specific Objective 3 of the Programme To empower women and girls (including those from disadvantaged groups) who have experienced discrimination or violence to advocate for and use available, accessible and quality services and Result 3.1 Providers of general and specialist support services for victims of all forms of violence have the capacity to implement the standards enshrined in CEDAW and the Istanbul Convention.